How to clean pavers

 If you are cost conscious chlorine can be bought for one dollar per litre and a Benzalkonium Chloride product may cost up to fifty dollars a litre.

-If you don't have the time or experience an easy affordable way to clean your pavers is contact Cleanupcrew using the links below.
+If you don't have the time or experience an easy affordable way to clean your pavers ( Bundaberg and surrounding areas) is contact Cleanupcrew using the links.

 You can sit back with the knowledge you have made the right choice.